 Exclusions - specified hazards for which a policy will not provide benefit payments.
 They are often called exceptions

-Experience - the record of claims made or paid within a specified time period
+Experience - the record of claims made or paid within a specified period

 Experience rating - determination of the premium rate for an individual risk, made partially or wholly on the basis of that risk's own past claim experience

-Fire insurance - overage protecting property against losses caused by fire or lightning
+Fire insurance - coverage insuring property against losses caused by fire or lightning

 Flat cancellation - the cancellation of an insurance policy as of the date of its start with no premium charge